cossatot/puget_sound_paleomagnitude_manuscript/paleomag_paper.md

 et al., 2014*; *Barnett et al., 2015*], though most offset measurements are between 1-2.5 m.

-Even moderate observed offsets show ratios of offset to maximum rupture length that are far higher than that predicted by the empirical scaling relationships between mean offset and rupture length [*Wells and Coppersmith, 1994*], though this may be common for continental reverse fault ruptures [*Wesnousky, 2008*].
+![Length-offset scaling for Puget Lowland earthquakes and scaling relationships.
+WC94 = scaling of *Wells and Coppersmith* [*1994*] for all earthquakes.
+W08 = scaling of *Wesnousky* [*2008*] for continental reverse faults. \label{ld_scaling}](./figures/l_d_scaling.pdf)

+Even moderate observed offsets show ratios of offset to maximum rupture length that are far higher than that predicted by the empirical scaling relationships between mean offset and rupture length (Figure \ref{ld_scaling} [e.g., *Wells and Coppersmith, 1994*], though the scaling is typical for continental reverse fault ruptures [*Wesnousky, 2008*], despite many of these ruptures being oblique-slip.
 As earthquake magnitude is proportional to the product of displacement and length [*Aki and Richards, 1980*], predictions of earthquake magnitude based on either rupture length or displacement will only be accurate if the length to displacement ratio is typical for the data used to construct the scaling.
 If the ratio is atypical, the use of a single data type will bias the predicted earthquake magnitude.

 # Paleoearthquake magnitude inversion